Servo

 Database Security

-The production database uses connection pooling with configurable limits to prevent resource exhaustion.
-Database schema migrations are managed using Atlas, an automated migration tool, with all migration files tracked in version control.
-Credentials are never hardcoded — they are loaded from the environment configuration at runtime.
+The production database uses connection pooling to prevent resource exhaustion.
+Schema migrations are managed with automated tooling and tracked in version control.
+Credentials are never hardcoded — they are loaded from encrypted environment configuration at runtime.

 8. Code Security Practices

-A suite of automated checks runs before every commit.
-These include static analysis for untyped API responses, linter rules for known insecure patterns, and validation that the encrypted secrets file is up to date.
-Commits that violate these rules are rejected at the Git hook layer without requiring a CI round-trip.
+A suite of automated checks runs before every commit, catching security-relevant issues before they reach the repository.
+Commits that violate these rules are rejected locally without requiring a CI round-trip.

 The repository enforces a merge-only workflow.
-Force pushes, rebases, and history rewrites are blocked by a pre-push hook that cannot be bypassed.
-This protects the integrity of the commit history and the audit trail of code changes.
+History rewrites are blocked and cannot be bypassed, protecting the integrity of the code change audit trail.

 Dependency Pinning

-Go module files and frontend lockfiles pin exact dependency versions, ensuring reproducible builds and preventing unintended dependency drift.
+All dependencies are pinned to exact versions, ensuring reproducible builds and preventing unintended dependency drift.

 Observability and Anomaly Detection

-All application activity is instrumented with OpenTelemetry tracing, which exports traces, metrics, and structured logs to Axiom.
-Every request carries a request_id, tenant_id, and user_id through the full trace.
-This provides full observability into system behavior and enables detection of anomalous activity patterns.
+All application activity is instrumented with distributed tracing.
+Every request is tagged with a correlation ID, tenant context, and user identity throughout the full trace.
+This provides complete observability into system behavior and enables detection of anomalous activity patterns.

 9. Data Classification and Handling